Alcoa Corporation (AA) Shares Up Despite Recent Market Volatility

 Sponsored

-The -0.70% Simple Moving Average of Alcoa Corporation’s (AA) Stock in the Past 200 Days

-AA’s stock has seen a 0.25% increase for the week, with a -5.75% drop in the past month and a 1.48% gain in the past quarter.
-The volatility ratio for the week is 4.10%, and the volatility levels for the past 30 days are at 4.45% for Alcoa Corporation The simple moving average for the last 20 days is -5.82% for AA stock, with a simple moving average of -0.70% for the last 200 days.
+AA stock saw a decrease of 0.83% in the past week, with a monthly decline of -9.27% and a quarterly a decrease of -2.54%.
+The volatility ratio for the week is 4.44%, and the volatility levels for the last 30 days are 4.55% for Alcoa Corporation (AA).
+The simple moving average for the last 20 days is -5.75% for AA stock, with a simple moving average of -1.77% for the last 200 days.

 Analysts’ Opinion of AA

-Many brokerage firms have already submitted their reports for AA stocks, with B. Riley Securities repeating the rating for AA by listing it as a “Neutral.”
-The predicted price for AA in the upcoming period, according to B. Riley Securities is $42 based on the research report published on January 19th of the current year 2023.
+Many brokerage firms have already submitted their reports for AA stocks, with Citigroup repeating the rating for AA by listing it as a “Buy.”
+The predicted price for AA in the upcoming period, according to Citigroup is $65 based on the research report published on February 22nd of the current year 2023.

-Morgan Stanley, on the other hand, stated in their research note that they expect to see AA reach a price target of $56, previously predicting the price at $60.
-The rating they have provided for AA stocks is “Equal-Weight” according to the report published on December 09th, 2022.
+B. Riley Securities, on the other hand, stated in their research note that they expect to see AA reach a price target of $42, previously predicting the price at $41.
+The rating they have provided for AA stocks is “Neutral” according to the report published on January 19th, 2023.

-UBS gave a rating of “Neutral” to AA, setting the target price at $43 in the report published on October 07th of the previous year.
+Morgan Stanley gave a rating of “Equal-Weight” to AA, setting the target price at $56 in the report published on December 09th of the previous year.

 Insider Trading